 CHANGES TO CHARITABLE CONTRIBUTIONS UNDER CARES ACT

-Hat-tip to Peggy and Susan, who through their association with the Chautauqua Institution, have called attention to a few key provisions of the new CARES (Coronavirus Aid, Relief, and Economic Security) Act.
-This new law is designed to help individuals as well as businesses and nonprofits facing economic uncertainty during the coronavirus pandemic.
+CARES (Coronavirus Aid, Relief, and Economic Security) Act, was a law passed last year designed to help individuals as well as businesses and nonprofits facing economic uncertainty during the coronavirus pandemic.

 1. The new law temporarily suspends the requirements for required minimum distributions (RMD) for the 2020 tax year.

-2. The new law allows all taxpayers to take a charitable deduction of up to $300, even if you do not itemize.
+2. The new law allows all taxpayers to take a charitable deduction of up to $300, even if they do not itemize.

 3. For those who do itemize their deductions, the new law allows for cash contributions to qualified charities such as Chautauqua to be deducted up to 100% of your adjusted gross income for the 2020 calendar year.